Ted (film): Home media

 The film was released on DVD and Blu-ray in the United States on December 11, 2012, by Universal Studios Home Entertainment.
 Both formats featured an unrated version of the film (112 minutes) and were also released in Australia on November 21, 2012, in an "Extended Edition".
 It was released on DVD and Blu-ray in the United Kingdom on November 26, 2012.

 On May 3, 2016, Ted vs. Flash Gordon: The Ultimate Collection was released on Blu-ray plus Digital HD, featuring Flash Gordon and the unrated versions of Ted and Ted 2.

 Ted was released on 4K Ultra HD Blu-ray as a collector's edition on December 10, 2024, by Shout!
 Factory.

+In Brazil, the movie was the target of a complaint from a member of the PCDB party, who denounced the film for promoting drug use and requested its suspension, calling it absurd.

 Future

 Sequel

 During the 2012 American Dad!
 Comic-Con panel, MacFarlane stated that he would be open to a sequel to Ted.
 In September 2012, chief executive Steve Burke said that the studio would be looking to make a sequel to Ted "as soon as possible".

 On Anderson Live, Wahlberg confirmed that a sequel was in the works and that it would be the first sequel in his career, while also revealing that he and Ted (as voiced by MacFarlane) would appear at the 85th Academy Awards.

 In February 2014, Deadline reported that Amanda Seyfried had been cast as the female lead, and that Kunis would not return.
 On July 8, MacFarlane announced that work had officially begun on the sequel.
 Ted 2 was released in the United States on June 26, 2015.
 It was neither critically nor financially as successful, though it still turned a profit, grossing $215.9 million on a $68 million budget.